-• Autoimmune Disorders: Autoimmune disorders, where the body’s immune system mistakenly attacks healthy tissue, can also cause sudden hearing loss.
+• Autoimmune Disorders: Understand how autoimmune disorders, where the body’s immune system attacks healthy tissue, can contribute.

-• Cardiovascular Disease: Cardiovascular disease, including high blood pressure and atherosclerosis, can reduce blood flow to the ears and cause sudden hearing loss.
+• Cardiovascular Disease: Explore the link between cardiovascular diseases, high blood pressure, atherosclerosis, and reduced blood flow to the ears leading to hearing loss.

 Symptoms of Sudden Hearing Loss

-The symptoms of sudden hearing loss can vary depending on the underlying cause of the condition.
-The most common symptoms of sudden hearing loss include:
+The symptoms can vary depending on the underlying cause of the condition.
+The most common symptoms include:

 • A sudden loss of hearing in one or both ears.